 Other western people were in my queue, as there were in queues either side of me.
 A pretty young eastern girl in the queue next to me selected Robbie Williams from her silver mini iPod.
 To my right a toddler bumped into the back of a short, sweaty young man who looked vaguely eastern European, and with whom I exchanged a weak smile.
 He was actually Australian and would become my best friend on the continent in the space of a week (I would shave hard-to-reach parts of his hairy neck – a duty usually reserved for his girlfriend); then we would never hear from each other again.
 We wouldn’t meet for a couple of days yet.

 Selecting Ian Brown’s F.E.A.R on my own ageing iPod, I was proud to see the battery still hanging in there.
 An American couple in front of me were gently reprimanded by the immigration official when they went up to his desk together.
 He ordered her back.
-She said something to me which I didn’t hear over my music, but I smiled anyway and supportively smiled and shrugged at the maddening beaurocracy of it all.
-When my turn came, I examined the stern immigration official’s frighteningly long hair sprouting from a facial mole while he examined my gawky passport photo.
+She said something to me which I didn’t hear over my music, but I smiled anyway and supportively shrugged at the maddening beaurocracy of it all.
+When my turn came, the stern immigration examined my gawky passport photo while I examined his frighteningly long hair sprouting from a facial mole.

 At a currency exchange counter I swapped forty pounds I’d taken out at Heathrow.
 Musty, mainly pink currency was given in return.
 Then came the searing blast of heat and heaving swarm of Arrivals outside the main door.
 Unquantifiable numbers of eager eastern eyes stared at anyone who walked out.